mehtayukta/GreenAISmartMeters/README.md

-Installation step for the project:
+# Installation step for the project:
 Navigate to Frontend directory from the terminal

-Step 1: npm install / npm install --force
+- Step 1: npm install / npm install --force
-Step 2: npm start
+- Step 2: npm start

-In the second step open the terminal and navigate to Backend Folder:
+# In the second step open the terminal and navigate to Backend Folder:
-Step 3: npm start
+- Step 3: npm start

-In the third terminal start the flask application:
+# In the third terminal start the flask application:
-Step 4: cd FrontEnd/src/api
+- Step 4: cd FrontEnd/src/api
-Step 5: flask run ( Note you might need to install python libraries if not already installed)
+- Step 5: flask run ( Note you might need to install python libraries if not already installed)

-# GreenAISmartMeters
-Smart Meters for Green AI
 # GreenAISmartMeters
 Smart Meters for Green AI